BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 - picture

-#### day6
+#### Day 6, Fréjus -> Hyères

+For the way back we didn't want to take the same route because:

+- we might as well enjoy another part of the area
+- as we said above, the road wasn't great going uphill so downhill would be even worse

+This road diverges from the former one at Port Grimaud and takes us through the beautiful villages of Ramatuelle, La Croix Valmer, Cavalaire-sur-Mer, Rayol-Canadel-sur-Mer and finally joins back the previous road at Bormes-les-Mimosas.

-Unfortunately, we weren't able to do the scenery any justice because the roads were so small you couldn't really stop to take pictures wihtout putting yourself in danger.
-There weren't any shoulders when the landscapes were the most beautiful which is a shame!
-But believe me, the route was truly amazing.
+The landscapes were thoroughly breathtaking.
+Unfortunately, we weren't able to do the scenery any justice through our pictures because the roads were so small you couldn't really stop to take pictures wihtout putting yourself in danger.

+- picture

+Unfortunately, this itinerary was quite longer than the other one and we were litterally in the middle of the heat wave with 33°C under shelter at 10AM so we didn't really enjoy it as much as we could have.

+We arrived at around 11:30AM after 6 hours of riding:

+- bikemap

+#### Day 7, Hyères -> Martigues

+After that long and hot day we were really drained and consequently decided to get a train back home.

+- picture

+Note, that it's free to take your bike with you on regional trains in France!

 ### Conclusion

+This was our first bike tour and was quite the learning experience, a few takeaways for our next
+tour:

+- give ourselves a day or two of slack, you never know when you might want to take an extra day off the saddle
+- always have a back up plan, for us it was taking the train
+- try to plan around heat waves (hehe)

+All in all, we rode around 350km for 2.8km elevation gain!

-This your was a preparation for our tour of Corsica which we'll do in September so stay tuned for a new touring post!
+This was a preparation for our tour of Corsica which we'll do in September so stay tuned for a new touring post!

 If you have questions, feel free to ask them below!